 Health Scotland’s Workforce Development team have continued to support the suicide prevention training programme with 309 courses provided to 4,992 participants across Scotland between March 2016 and March 2017.
 The courses provided include ASIST (133 Events, 2435 Participants) and safeTALK (176 Events, 2557 Participants).
 These trainees now have improved knowledge and skills to support individuals in distress, and where appropriate, help them access specialist advice.
 In Police Scotland, having started with probationers, further work has rolled out the ASIST programme to all Police Scotland staff.

 NHS Health Scotland is undertaking an assessment of the reach and impact of the national training programmes such as ASIST, safeTALK and STORM (Skills Based Training on Risk Managment for Suicide Prevention) and the nationally led mental health training programmes.
 This work will help shape the future provision, content and format of such programmes and will help ensure that we continue to have a sustainable programme that addresses health inequalities.
-A draft report outlines a number of options and is currently being considered by the Scottish Government.
-It will be one of a range of resources to help inform the development of the next national suicide prevention action plan.
+A draft report is in preparation for the Scottish Government and is expected to outline a number of options for future training in suicide prevention awareness as well as in wider mental health awareness training.
+This will be one of a range of resources to help inform the development of the next national suicide prevention action plan.